lowRISC/opentitan/hw/ip/otbn/doc/_index.md

       <td>0xFC0</td>
       <td>R</td>
       <td>
 <strong>RND</strong>.
-        A random number.
+An AIS31-compliant class PTG.3 random number with guaranteed entropy and forward and backward secrecy.
+Primarily intended to be used for key generation.

 The number is sourced from the EDN via a single-entry cache.
-        Reads when the cache is empty will cause OTBN to be stalled until a new random number is available.
+Reads when the cache is empty will cause OTBN to be stalled until a new random number is fetched from the EDN.
       </td>
     </tr>
     <tr>